Abdul Zahir (Guantanamo Bay detainee 753): Charged before a military commission

 Zahir was charged with conspiracy, aiding the enemy and attacking civilians in connection with the grenade attack that wounded Canadian reporter Kathleen Kenna.

 Kenna wrote an op-ed about her feelings about Abdul Zahir's trial on December 27, 2009.

 She wrote that she and her companions weren't interested in retribution.

 She wrote that she hopes Abdul Zahir has a truly fair trial.

 She wrote that she and her companions couldn't identify their attackers.

-Abdul Zahir was transferred to Guantanamo on October 28, 2002, and remains there today.
+Abdul Zahir was transferred to Guantanamo on October 28, 2002.

 The first hearing in Zaher's case was held on April 5, 2006.

 Although the rules for Military Commissions required the suspect to be given a copy of the charges against them in a language they could read, Zahir had not been given a translation.

 Officials could not explain why the hearing had been convened without hiring a Farsi translator, so Zahir could understand what was going on.

 According to Jamil Dakwar, the director of the ACLU's Human Rights Program, an observer at Zahir's April 5 hearing, the military commission system "...is a deficient system rife with legal and procedural problems..."

 Dakwar noted that Zahir's hearing was the first when the Presiding Officer wore a black robe, like a civilian judge.

 He noted that the charge "conspiracy to commit war crimes" was not a crime recognized under any international law.

 Zahir's second hearing was held on May 17, 2006.

 It was convened because Zahir sole defense attorney, Lieutenant Colonel Thomas Bogar, had filed a motion questioning whether the Presiding Officer Colonel Robert Chester should recuse himself due to inherent bias.

 Bogar dropped his motion, telling reporters later he was satisfied with the answers he received from Chester and the jury members.